brandur/sorg/content/articles/sortsupport-inet.md

 so we'll reserve the most significant bit of our key to represent a value's family.
 0 for IPv4 and 1 for IPv6.

-!fig src="/assets/images/sortsupport-inet/ip-family.svg" caption="One bit reserved for IP family."
+{{Figure "One bit reserved for IP family."
+(NewImgSrcAndAlt "/assets/images/sortsupport-inet/ip-family.svg" "One bit reserved for IP family.")}}

 It might seem short-sighted that we're assuming that only two IP families will ever exist, but luckily abbreviated